 Paul consults for businesses on aligning their business models and operations with the sustainable development goals.
 Prior to joining the Organizations and Social Change program, he worked and volunteered for a variety of organizations in both the United States and Egypt.
 He holds a BA in English language and literature from Gordon College, and an MBA from Clark University, where he focused his studies on sustainability and social change.

-Yaeli Lif is a PhD student in Business Administration - Organizations and Social Change and an IGERT fellow.
-Prior to attending UMass Boston, Yaeli worked at a nonprofit organization in western Massachusetts doing community engagement and best-practice development.
+Yaeli is a PhD student in Business Administration - Organizations and Social Change and an IGERT fellow.
+Before attending UMass Boston, Yaeli worked at a nonprofit organization in western Massachusetts doing community engagement and best-practice development.
 She has degrees in criminal justice, psychology, and sociology from the University of Hartford.
 Yaeli's research focuses on social enterprise and measures of success in the water and sanitation sector in developing countries.

 Nishi is a doctoral candidate in the Organizations and Social Change track.
 She completed her MBA from the University of South Carolina and has an undergraduate degree in engineering from Sikkim Manipal University.
 Prior to joining the MBA program, Nishi has worked as an Assistant Manager of HR and in the IT sector in India.
 She has also volunteered for programs relating to child rights and their protection in her hometown of Sikkim.
 She is currently interested in topics such as diversity and attrition among millennial workforce, foreign worker visa programs and its impact on the US tech industry, and salary disparity between male and female employees.

-Jamila Gilliam is a PhD student in Business Administration, Organizations & Social Change track.
-Jamila’s research interests include studies in social entrepreneurship, barriers to sustainability transitions in developing countries, and challenges to sustainable development, and innovation in U.S.-based coastal communities.
+Jamila is a PhD student in Business Administration, Organizations & Social Change track.
+Jamila’s research interests include studies in social entrepreneurship, barriers to sustainability transitions in developing countries, challenges to sustainable development, and innovation in U.S.-based coastal communities.
 Prior to joining the Organizations & Social Change Program and National Science Foundation’s IGERT Fellowship, Jamila was a graduate research assistant and teaching assistant in the UMass Boston College of Management while pursuing her MBA with a specialization in finance.
 Jamila also earned her bachelor of science degree in management with a finance concentration.

 As a research assistant, Jamila has engaged in scholarly research projects concerning, social entrepreneurship, impact measurement, social enterprise incubators, accelerators, and local economic development initiatives.
 As a teaching assistant in the College of Management, Jamila has guest lectured in MBA MGT courses: Multinational Corporations & Globalization, and, Business & Analytical Writing for Managers.
-Jamila has also guest lectured in undergraduate courses: Intro to Business, Business Communications, and was substitute instructor for a series of classes in Business Environments & Public Policy.
+Jamila has also guest lectured in undergraduate courses: Intro to Business, and Business Communications, and was a substitute instructor for a series of classes in Business Environments & Public Policy.
 Jamila has years of experience working in the Market Research field as a Research Interviewer, Survey Administrator, and Focus Group Recruiter.
 During her earlier academic work, Jamila was a Supplemental Instructor and Tutor in the Roxbury Community College Learning Communities Program.
-She was also Lead Tutor and Mentor to High school students in the Roxbury Community College Upward Bound Program.
+She was also a Lead Tutor and Mentor to High school students in the Roxbury Community College Upward Bound Program.
 Jamila tutored in Algebra, Biology, and English Composition.
-In Upward Bound summer programs Jamila taught Personal Finance, Budget Management, Financial Literacy and English Composition.
+In Upward Bound summer programs Jamila taught Personal Finance, Budget Management, Financial Literacy, and English Composition.

 Prior to joining the program, Hozami worked as a university instructor of business administration for King Saud University for Girls in Saudi Arabia.
 She received her bachelor's and master's degrees in public administration from KSU in S.A.
-Understanding ethical decision-making in business organization and creating sensitivity to the implications of business decisions are her main current interests.
-Hozami is a mother of five children and reside currently in Brookline.
+Understanding ethical decision-making in business organizations and creating sensitivity to the implications of business decisions are her main current interests.
+Hozami is a mother of five children and currently resides in Brookline.

 Steve has been associated with the financial community in New York since the 1990s and has achieved both an MBA in Finance and Investments as well as the CFA Charter and Financial Risk Manager Designations.
 Prior to embarking on the path to Wall Street, Steve studied philosophy and psychology and developed a strong interest in social theory, which led him to take some doctoral classes in philosophy while still an undergraduate.
 Long active in environmental and consumer organizations, Steve has always thought and acted at the intersection of Business and Society.
 He has chaired the Sustainable Investing Committee of the New York Society of Securities Analysts and has worked to advance the use of Environmental, Social and Governance metrics and criteria into the investment management process, including asset selection and portfolio construction.
 In his role at NYSSA, Steve has organized conferences featuring world renowned financial practitioners and academics who are leading the way to creating a more just and sustainable society.

-Prior to joining the Organizations & Social Change Program, Matthew worked as a Library Aide, a High School Debate Coach, a Restaurant General Manager, Program Director of the International Whitewater Hall of Fame, and Project Manager for the Nantahala Outdoor Center—where he researched and compiled a benchmark environmental stewardship assessment for the company and conducted a complete statistical analysis of its energy use to determine if the company was utilizing its energy resources efficiently.
+Prior to joining the Organizations & Social Change Program, Matthew worked as a Library Aide, a High School Debate Coach, a Restaurant General Manager, a Program Director of the International Whitewater Hall of Fame, and a Project Manager for the Nantahala Outdoor Center—where he researched and compiled a benchmark environmental stewardship assessment for the company and conducted a complete statistical analysis of its energy use to determine if the company was utilizing its energy resources efficiently.
 He is co-founder of the MBA League—an organization connecting MBAs across all professional backgrounds, and in 2012 he published his first novel: The Siren’s Call.
-He has extensive environmental volunteer experience, chairing the Sierra Club’s Michigan Rivers Committee, representing the Mackinac Chapter (Michigan) of the Sierra Club on the eight state Midwest Regional Conservation Committee and the Binational Great Lakes Committee where he presented testimony on behalf of the Sierra Club to the International Joint Commission and served as the Volunteer Coordinator for the Sierra Club’s Third International Assembly which was held in Ann Arbor in 1989.
+He has extensive environmental volunteer experience, chairing the Sierra Club’s Michigan Rivers Committee, representing the Mackinac Chapter (Michigan) of the Sierra Club on the eight-state Midwest Regional Conservation Committee, and the Binational Great Lakes Committee, where he presented testimony on behalf of the Sierra Club to the International Joint Commission and served as the Volunteer Coordinator for the Sierra Club’s Third International Assembly which was held in Ann Arbor in 1989.